nichwrig/DI-Notes/Elsevier Impact Conference.md

 ### Some talk about standards or accepting or rejecting journals in Scopus.
 - Here's another talk that I don't think will have almost no value for me.
 - It looks like she's talking about the acceptance of journals into Scopus.
 I'll try to find something of value in this presentation.
+- This is not worth my time.
+I'm hoping for an opportunity to figure out what in the hell this is for and how I can benefit from being here, but now that is not going to heppen.
+-